Important Note for Dispensaries: Distance from a School

 How much does the application cost?

-The application fee for a grower, processor, or dispensary application is $2,500.
+The application fee for a grower, processor, dispensary, or transporter application is $2,500.
 Application fees will be paid by Visa, MasterCard, or Discover credit or debit card.
 An additional credit card processing fee will be added to the transaction.
 These application and processing fees are non-refundable.
 The payment will not be refunded for applications not approved.

 What happens after I apply?